ankitm27/google-authenticator-and-google-capacha-backend/README.md

 # koinok_app

 Basically the project is based on given assignment.
-In this project I tried to fullfill all backend requirement of assigment.
+In this project I tried to fullfill all the backend requirements of assigment.

 Node.JS and it's framework express is used for developing all api's and mongodb is used as database.